rahil627/mind-of-rathewolf/docs/_pages/portfolio.md

 [RGBRGBRGB](https://mind.rathewolf.com/rgbrgbrgb), a minimalist 1v1 real-time strategy battle game prototype
 - 2D Terrain Generator, neato
-[Rollem Gollem](http://globalgamejam.org/2012/rollem-golem), an iterative puzzle platformer game prototype [Babycastles at the AMNH](http://babycastles.com/index_amnh.html), a web page to promote an upcoming exhibition [Troll Kit](https://github.com/Rahil627/Babycastles-Trollkit), a program that transforms a PC into an independent arcade game machine
+[Rollem Gollem](http://globalgamejam.org/2012/rollem-golem), an iterative puzzle platformer game prototype [Babycastles at the AMNH](http://babycastles.com/index_amnh.html), a web page for an exhibition at some fancy museum [Troll Kit](https://github.com/Rahil627/Babycastles-Trollkit), a program that transforms a PC into an independent arcade game machine
 [Poorly Designed Upgrades](https://mind.rathewolf.com/poorly-designed-upgrades), a game prototype with two ideas: the player's drawings affect gameplay and too many upgrades can lead to negative results
 [Can You Imagine Yourself as a Verbal Assassin?](https://mind.rathewolf.com/can-you-imagine-yourself-as-a-verbal-assassin), a game prototype in which the player must talk to input actions